kivy/kivy/doc/sources/guide/widgets.rst

  - Layout types

     **BoxLayout**:
-    Arranges widgets in a side to side (either vertically or horizontally) manner, to fill all the place.
+    Arranges widgets in a side-by-side (if the orientation is 'horizontal') or top-to-bottom (if the orientaion is 'vertical') manner using all the space available.
+The `size_hint` of the children can be used to change the proportions of each child or set them to a fixed size.

-    size_hint of children can be used to change proportions allowed to each children, or set fixed size for some of them `pos_hint` not honored
+    `pos_hint` is not honored.

     .. only:: html